wp732/ssc_assignment_1/README.md

 - Add README.md, SECURITY.md, CONTRIBUTING.md, LICENSE, CODEOWNERS, .gitignore files.
 - Enable Branch Protection in GitHub.

+For the following parts, the instructions for how the commands were installed and run is in docs/assignment3_readme.txt

 Part 2: Prevent Secrets Leakage

 Part 3: Scrub Old Secrets